 The theoretical background behind this problem has a large spectrum of application.
-The problem of modeling buffer sizes is mostly applied to network routing, where the works [2],[3] and [4] are examples.
+The problem of modelling buffer sizes is mostly applied to network routing, to which the works [9],[10] and [11] are examples.
 As we are not interested in dealing with networks intrinsic characteristics, those buffer optimization problems can hardly be extrapolated to this work.
-The domain of Wireless Sensor Networks (WSN) is another scope of application of buffer modeling optimization, with relevant literature in this domain; the section of Routing problems in [5] covers a great number of important works regarding Flow Based optimization models, for data aggregation and routing problems.
+The domain of Wireless Sensor Networks (WSN) is another scope of application of buffer modelling optimization, with relevant literature in this domain; the section of Routing problems in [12] covers a great number of important works regarding Flow Based Optimization Models, for data aggregation and routing problems.
 WSN optimization models care with constraints that this problem modulation does not cover, such as: residual energy of nodes, link properties, network lifetime, network organization and routing strategies.

 A relevant work in WSN revealed to be of the major interest for this work.
-The authors presented and solved the problem of removing inconsistent time offsets, in time synchronization protocols for WSN [6].
-The problem presented has an high degree of similarity with the case we are dealing.
-The problem is represented by a Time Difference Graph (TDG), each node is a sensor, every sensor has local time and every arc has an associated cost time given by a function.
-The solution to the problem is given by a Constraint Satisfaction Problem (CSP approach.
-For every arc in the graph there exists an adjustment variable (analogous to the buffer size in this case), assignments are made to the variables to find the largest consistent subgraph, ie. a sub-graph in which inconsistent time offsets are eliminated.
+The authors presented and solved the problem of removing inconsistent time offsets, in time synchronization protocols for WSN [13].
+The problem presented has a high degree of similarity with the case we are dealing.
+The problem is represented by a Time Difference Graph (TDG), where each node is a sensor, every sensor has local time and every arc has an associated cost time given by a function.
+The solution to the problem is given by a Constraint Satisfaction Problem (CSP) approach.
+For every arc in the graph there exists an adjustment variable (analogous to the buffer size in this case), assignments are made to the variables to find the largest consistent subgraph, i.e., a sub-graph in which inconsistent time offsets are eliminated.

-Focusing the search in the literature domain of CSP problems, several works were revealed in the sub-domain of balancing, planning and scheduling activities that can be related to this application [7][8][9][10][11].
-Namely, models of combinatorial optimization for minimizing the maximum/total lateness/tardiness of directed graphs of tasks with precedence and time constraints [7][11].
+Focusing the search in the literature domain of CSP problems, several works were revealed in the sub-domain of balancing, planning and scheduling activities that can be related to this application [14][15][16][17][18].
+Namely, models of combinatorial optimization for minimizing the maximum/total lateness/tardiness of directed graphs of tasks with precedence and time constraints [14][18].
 These problems are analogous to this work, and due to a simplified formulation with the same constraints (precedences and time between nodes), can be easily extrapolated to our case.